edwelker/website/content/posts/recursive-xslt-templates.md

 <call-template name="splitcommas"><with-param name="comma" select="substring-after($comma, ',')"></with-param></call-template>
 ```

-Finally, we’ll put all of these parts together, as well as adding a root template that will call our "splitcommas” template.
+Finally, we’ll put all of these parts together, as well as adding a root template that will call our "splitcommas" template.

 ```
 <pre lang="xml">